 How is asbestos managed on campus?

 CUMC takes several steps to ensure a safe and healthy work environment on campus.
-Prior to any renovation, an environmental consultant determines through survey and/or sampling if asbestos is present and if it would be impacted during renovation.
+Before any renovation, an environmental consultant determines through survey and/or sampling if asbestos is present and if it would be impacted during renovation.
 If the substance in question is damaged or will be impacted during renovation, a licensed asbestos abatement contractor will perform asbestos abatement.
-A third party environmental consultant is retained to monitor the work and airborne levels of asbestos during removal activities.
+A third-party environmental consultant is retained to monitor the work and airborne levels of asbestos during removal activities.

 What should I do if I encounter asbestos on campus?